 Eve transitioned from FIBA to MAVA in December 2014 as a result of the merger of the two foundations.
 She is involved in accompanying and strengthening our partners.
 Eve joined FIBA in January 2014 as person in charge of the fund supporting civil society organisations.
 Before that, she conducted research on hydrology and ecology in the Delta of the Senegal river.
 Thanks to her knowledge of civil society organisations and project management, she continues to work with local conservation organisations (associations, NGOs, etc.) in coastal West Africa.
 Eve is a geographer and holds a Masters degree in Geography, specialised in Ecosystems and Environment.
 She also holds a Masters degree in Integrated Management of Water Resources.
 A Senegalese national, Eve has a smiling face, is friendly and always positive.

-Nathalie transitioned from FIBA to MAVA in December 2014 as a result of the merger of the two foundations.
-She is the Evaluation and Learning Officer for the foundation.
-She coordinates the evaluation of projects, takes part in the definition and assessment of impacts within the foundation, supports the development of projects in particular indicators and monitoring plans, and creates value from and shares lessons learnt.
+Nathalie transitioned from FIBA to MAVA in December 2014 as a result of the merger of the two foundations as Evaluation and Learning Officer.
+Beginning 2017, she moved on to Programme Officer for the Impact & Sustainability Unit.
+Multi-skilled, she divides her time between the development and monitoring of MAVA’s young leaders strategy, monitoring/evaluation/learning and communications.
 With a diploma from the Université de Technologie de Compiègne in France as general engineer in land use planning, Nathalie worked for the consulting and engineering firm SOFRECO, then carried out a technical assistance mission in Namibia on the GEF-World Bank project NACOMA “Namibian Coast Conservation and Management project”, before joining the FIBA.
-A French national, Nathalie enjoys discoveries and travelling, scuba-diving, cinema, cooking as well as video/photo editing.
+A French national, Nathalie enjoys discoveries and traveling, scuba-diving, cinema, cooking as well as video/photo editing.

 Luis Costa, Manager, Mediterranean Basin Programme